-May 26, 2015-It was a particularly hot day.
+It was a particularly hot day.
 Clouds of dust billowed from the pile of rubble, which was once the Kal Mochan Temple of Tripureshwor.
 But little did it dampen the spirits of the people who had shown up at the temple premises.
 In the compound were Armed Police Force personnel cleaning up the debris created by the deadly tremor of April 25 and its many aftershocks.

 Helping them were daily wage workers and at least 50 young volunteers, some of them as young as 15.
 They had all formed a human chain around the rubble and were now passing bricks salvaged from the site, to be piled neatly on the side.